Skip to Main Content

 Paxlovid, an oral antiviral pill that can be taken at home, is the go-to treatment for COVID-19.
 If you are at high risk for severe disease from COVID, and you take it within the first five days of experiencing symptoms, it will lower your risk of getting so sick that you need to be hospitalized.

-Paxlovid was granted full approval in May 2023 by the Food and Drug Administration (FDA) for the treatment of mild-to-moderate COVID in adults at high risk for severe disease, including hospitalization and death.
-The drug was initially granted an FDA Emergency Use Authorization (EUA) in December 2021 for everyone 12 and older (weighing at least 88 pounds), and it remains available under the EUA to adolescents and teens 12 and older who have mild-to-moderate disease and are at high risk for severe disease.
+Paxlovid is available to anyone ages 12 and up, depending on their risk for severe illness from COVID.
+The Food and Drug Administration (FDA) gave the drug full approval in May 2023 for adults with mild-to-moderate COVID at high risk for severe disease, hospitalization, and death.
+This was after the administration initially granted an Emergency Use Authorization (EUA) in December 2021 for everyone 12 and older (weighing at least 88 pounds).
+That EUA remains in place for adolescents and teens 12 and older who have mild-to-moderate disease and are at high risk for their infection becoming more severe.

 “It's really our first efficacious oral antiviral pill for this virus,” says Scott Roberts, MD, a Yale Medicine infectious diseases specialist.
 “It shows clear benefit, and it really can prevent hospitalization and death in people who are at high risk.”